What causes vaginal infections?

-What questions should I ask my Raffles doctor about vaginitis treatment?
+What questions should I ask my gynaecologist about vaginitis treatment?

 Vaginitis is a common issue among women.
 You do not have to feel embarrassed or shy to ask the questions that you need to know.
 Some questions that you can consider asking include:

 - Will the medication prescribed for vaginitis interfere with other medications?